pryv/dev-site/source/getting-started.md

 It enables you to visualize the "events" you created, corresponding to timestamped data - that can be in the form of notes, images, GPS location, data points, etc - and to organize them into "streams", while managing the access level to this data.
 To get more information on the Pryv data model of events and streams, you can jump to the [**dedicated chapter**](#data-modelling).

-The dashboard will therefore be used to get a visual display of the data you will create and add to your account throughout this guide.
+The dashboard offers a visual display of the data you will create and add to your account throughout this guide.
 As shown below, once you connect to your account, the home page of your dashboard displays the list of streams of your account, where a default stream `Diary` is automatically created.

 ![Pryv Lab Dashboard: Streams](/assets/images/getting-started/streams_dashboard.png)